gristlabs/grist-help/help/functions.md

 ## Full power of Python

-Grist uses Python (version 2.7) for formulas.
+[Grist uses Python (version 3.9)](python.md) for formulas.
 You can use nearly all features of Python and its standard library.
-See [Python documentation](https://docs.python.org/2/).
+See [Python documentation](https://docs.python.org/3.9/).
 Grist code runs in a secure sandbox, so Python code cannot access anything other than your document.

 Note that Python is case-sensitive, which applies to all functions, as well as Grist